IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 Health Agency leverages its internal software team to fork and made available a “conformance-assured” open-source **Guideline Engine**.
-This Engine is “pre-configured” to be able to connect to and regularly refresh its CCGs from the Repository.
+This Engine is “pre-configured” to be able to connect to and regularly refresh its CCGs from the Guideline Repository.
 The Engine’s processing logic follows the MOH’s stipulations regarding digital signatures and the audit trails required to provide evidence of signed-CCG execution.
 The Engine’s open-source code base is both a teaching tool and a “running